 IRS Tax Transcript Frequently Asked Questions

-Recent guidance from the Department of Education and the IRS suggests that if you file your 2012 taxes electronically and have any owed taxes paid in full at the time of submission or are due a refund - IRS Tax Return Transcripts will be available generally 2 - 4 weeks after your return has been processed.
+Guidance from the Department of Education and the IRS suggests that if you file your 2015 taxes electronically and have any owed taxes paid in full at the time of submission or are due a refund, IRS Tax Return Transcripts are generally available 2 - 3 weeks after your return has been processed.

-If you filed electronically, but do not pay in full any taxes due - your tax return will not be processed until May 2013 and may request your IRS Tax Return Transcript 2 - 3 weeks after that point.
+If you filed electronically, but do not pay in full any taxes due, your tax return will not be processed until mid-May 2016 and you usually can request your IRS Tax Return Transcript 2 - 3 weeks after that point.